steveandroulakis/mytardis-app-auth-aaf/README.md

 ## Note
 This is made to work with a custom server (yet to be released) that's composed of:
-* A shibboleth Service Provider [Australian Access Federation Service Provider Guide](http://wiki.aaf.edu.au/tech-info/sp-install-guide)
+* A shibboleth Service Provider (see [Australian Access Federation Service Provider Guide](http://wiki.aaf.edu.au/tech-info/sp-install-guide))
 * My custom implementation of this OAuth 2 server [oauth2-server-php](https://github.com/bshaffer/oauth2-server-php).
 This code is not yet released publicly.

 ## Installing